pratibhapradeep/Tax_Alpha_Calculator/README.md

       }'

 2. POST /calculate-taxes:
    1. Calculate taxes based on the provided income and investment data.
 This route does not require additional inputs if the data has already been provided via /input-portfolio.
    2. Example:
    curl -b cookies.txt -X POST http://127.0.0.1:5000/calculate-taxes

 3. POST /optimize-portfolio:
    1. Optimize your portfolio allocation.
 This route uses the portfolio data stored in the session.
    2. Example:
    curl -b cookies.txt -X POST http://127.0.0.1:5000/optimize-portfolio

 4. POST /monte-carlo
    1. Perform a Monte Carlo simulation to predict the future performance of the portfolio.
 This route uses the portfolio data stored in the session.
    2. Example:
    curl -b cookies.txt -X POST http://127.0.0.1:5000/monte-carlo

 5. POST /tax-loss-harvesting
    1. Perform tax loss harvesting on the user's portfolio to minimize tax liabilities.
 This route uses the portfolio data and tax bracket stored in the session.
    2. Example:
    curl -b cookies.txt -X POST http://127.0.0.1:5000/tax-loss-harvesting

+### Code Structure

+1. app/: Contains the Flask application code, including routes and calculations.

+2. tests/: Contains unit tests to ensure the functionality of the application.

+3. requirements.txt: Lists the dependencies required to run the application.

+4. .env: Environment variables configuration file.

+### Using .gitignore

+A .gitignore file is included to prevent sensitive and unnecessary files from being pushed to the repository.
+This includes:

+1. .env: Contains sensitive environment variables like API keys and secret keys.

+2. __pycache__/: Python cache files that are generated during execution.

+3. .venv/: Virtual environment directory, which contains dependencies and should not be committed.

+### Contributing

+If you'd like to contribute to the project, please fork the repository, create a new branch, and submit a pull request.
+Make sure your code follows clean coding principles, including DRY (Don't Repeat Yourself), meaningful variable names, and comprehensive documentation.